 Before the Minister moves on, will she clarify the move from 21 days to 28 days?
 If the matter is under constant review, which she says it is, I still cannot understand why we have moved from 21 to 28 days.
 Will she clarify that for me?

 My understanding is that, as the situation is abating, to push the review out to 28 days while making a constant assessment is deemed the right thing to do to allow a more fluid process.

 A full regulatory impact assessment is not required for regulations that last for less than a year.
-As the regulations are set to expire six months after they come into force, they therefore fit that criteria.
+As the regulations are set to expire six months after they come into force, they therefore fit that criterion.
 However, the Government are considering the economic impact of the regulations on businesses and individuals, as well as the personal impact on those with protected characteristics, on people’s mental wellbeing and on religious groups and many others.
 As I say, this is an extremely testing and complex situation.